 - M.S. - Rensselaer Polytechnic Institute, Industrial-Organizational Psychology

 - B.A. - Hobart College, Psychology

-- Associate Professor of Management, Belmont University
+- Professor of Management, Belmont University

 - Assistant Professor of Management, Wichita State University

 - Assistant Professor, Leadership and Organizations, Vanderbilt University

 - Merriman, K.K., Maslyn, J.M., & Farmer, S.M.
 (2012).
 An Inter- and Intraindividual Perspective of the Substitutability of Fairness Rules for Trust within Teams.
 Journal of Applied Social Psychology, 42, 850-873.

 - Uhl-Bien, M., Maslyn, J., & Ospina, S. (2011).
 The nature of relational leadership: A multi-theoretical lens on leadership relationships and processes.
 In D. Day and J. Antonakis (Eds.), The Nature of Leadership, 2nd ed. (pp. 289-330).
 London: Sage.

 - Schyns, B., Maslyn, J.M., & Weibler, J. (2010).
 Understanding The Relationship Between Span of Control And Subordinate Consensus in Leader-Member Exchange.
 European Journal of Work and Organizational Psychology, 19, 388-406.

 - Schenkel, M. T., Brazeal, D. V. , & Maslyn, J. (2009).
 Corporate Entrepreneurship: The Facilitating Effects of Creative Self-efficacy and Leader-Member Exchange.
 Southern Journal of Entrepreneurship, 2 (1), 1-23.